mirasmitty/pandas-challenge/README.md

   - `Resources`: Folder containing the CSV files used for analysis.
 - `pandas-challenge.ipynb`: File cotaining code for analysis.

+Other folders are internal system checkpoints that can be ignored.
 # Author
 Miranda Smith